For Current Students

 • All students are expected to register for the Graduate Seminar Series STA 701S Statistical Science Graduate Student Seminar each semester.
 This is an informal seminar with talks on research given by students and faculty and is an excellent way to find out about research areas of potential advisors.

 • Ph.D. students generally enter the program with background in mathematics that includes preparation in analysis at or above the level of the Duke course MATH 531 Basic Analysis.
-In rare cases a student may take MATH 531 concurrently in the first semester, in order to ensure mathematical preparation.
+In rare cases a student may take MATH 531 concurrently in the first semester, in order to ensure mathematical preparation and delay taking STA 711 until the second year.

 • Occasionally, some students enter the program needing extra preparation before taking the first year PhD courses.
 The DGS works with those students to devise an individualized plan.
 This could involve, for example, taking some 500-level courses offered by the department in lieu of some of the PhD first year core courses.